ajmercado1229/ajmercado1229.github.io/Nashville_Housing.md

 ## 3) Breaking out Address into Individual Columns (Address, City, State) from PropertyAddress

--- Break out the address into individual columns
+-- Break out the address into individual columns PropertyAddress in this dataset is combined into one field.
+A query using substring can be written to split up the address into multiple fields.
+This will make it more usable and functional in the future.

 ```sql
 SELECT